satra124/emco-base-test/examples/hpa/README.md

 ## Deployment
 ### Preparation
-Edit the setup.sh file and replace the KUBE_PATH and HOST_IP variables with the correct the paths to the kube configs of the remote clusters and the host IP.
+Edit the setup.sh file and replace the KUBE_PATH, HOST_IP, HTTP_SERVER_IMAGE_REPOSITORY and HTTP_CLIENT_IMAGE_REPOSITORY variables with the correct paths to the kube configs of the remote clusters, the host IP, and the location of the http-server and http-client images.

 ### Labelling nodes in the target clusters using NFD
 Nodes with specific features can be labelled using NFD (Node feature discovery).
 Please